marchete/Course-Regular-Expressions-Basics-ES/about.md

 # About Regular Expressions Basics
 This course is aimed as a fast, introductory course to Regular Expressions.

-Regular Expressions (aka Regex) are a powerful tool to make very complex text searches with just a few lines.
+Regular Expressions (aka Regex) is a powerful tool to make very complex text searches with just a few lines of code.

-## Requirements
-### Previous Knowledge:
+## Previous Knowledge:
-Generic programming knowledge: Strings, Arrays, Loops, Funtions.
+Basic programming knowledge: Strings, Variables, Arrays, Loops, Functions.

+Regex searches can be used in almost any programming language.

-### Difficulty Level:
+## Difficulty Level:
 Intermediate.
-### Estimated Time:
+## Estimated Time:
 40 minutes.

 ## What will I learn?